-The Old Generation is used to store long surviving objects.
-Typically, a threshold is set for young generation object and when that age is met, the object gets moved to the old generation.
+The Old Generation is used to store long-surviving objects.
+Typically, a threshold is set for the young generation object and when that age is met, the object gets moved to the old generation.
 Eventually, the old generation needs to be collected.
 This event is called a major garbage collection.
 Major garbage collection reclaimed the memory of the old generation.

 3. Permanent Generation: